Elections 2022: Conservatives lose seats on English councils

 - Published

-The Conservatives have lost control of key London councils in English local elections, but Labour have so far made fairly modest gains elsewhere.
+The Conservatives have lost control of key London councils in English local elections, but Labour has so far made fairly modest gains elsewhere.

 The Lib Dems have made progress in Tory areas and took Hull City Council from Labour, in a good night for the party.